Red River Gorge: Archaeology

 Rock shelters and other sites in the Red River Gorge Geological Area contain artifacts of prehistoric occupancy by indigenous people, beginning with the Paleoindian period.
 Rock shelters are particularly valuable as archeological sites because they are protected from weathering related to precipitation.
 Plant materials and other relics, such as woven mats and leather moccasins that would decompose in more typical sites are well-preserved in the dry, nitrate-rich soils found in rock shelters.
 Sites in the area yielded some of the earliest evidence of the domestication of plants found in the eastern United States.

 The Red River Gorge, Clifty Wilderness, and the Indian Creek area were designated as a National Archaeological District and placed on the National Register of Historic Places in 2003.
 The National Register district covers 37217 acre of land; as of 2005, it included 29116 acre in the national forest and 8101 acre of private land.
 It contains 664 known prehistoric and historic sites that date from more than 11,000 years ago to the 20th century; 442 sites are contributing sites in the National Register district.

 Clifty Wilderness

 Clifty Wilderness is a 13379 acre wilderness area contained entirely within the Red River Gorge Geological Area.

 Recreation

 Rock climbing

 The Red River Gorge is a popular destination for rock climbers.
 The area has numerous cliffs in the gorge and in the surrounding areas.
 The vast number of bolted routes in overhanging, pocketed sandstone draws climbers from all over the world to "the Red" as it is known.
 Climbing in the region is often done at many separate small cliffs.
 Most climbs are a single pitch and most cliffs are less than 200 ft tall.
-There are numerous traditional and sport climbing routes in the region, although the latter is more dominant.
-Many cliffs lie within Daniel Boone National Forest; however several important cliffs are located on private land and in two privately owned preserves created to allow climbing access:
+There are numerous traditional and sport climbing routes in the region, although the latter are more dominant.
+Many cliffs lie within Daniel Boone National Forest; however several important cliffs are located on private land and in privately owned preserves created to allow climbing access.
+Among the private preserves are: